-More exciting perhaps is the fact that thanks to the largest sensor ever used in an iPhone, the 13 Pro Max’s main camera now captures up to 2.2x more light for both photos and videos, while the ultra-wide camera sucks in a whopping 92 per cent more light.
-This means that low-light shots are likely to be noticeably better on the newer iPhone 13 Pro Max compared to the 12 Pro Max.
+More exciting perhaps is the fact that thanks to its larger sensor, the 13 Pro Max’s main camera now captures up to 2.2x more light for both photos and videos, while the ultra-wide camera sucks in a whopping 92 per cent more light.
+This means that low-light shots are noticeably better on the newer iPhone 13 Pro Max compared to the 12 Pro Max.
 Not only that, but you can also capture macro shots on the 13 Pro Max thanks to the ultra-wide camera’s new auto-focus system that lets you capture subjects just 2cm away.

-There’s noticeable improvements with video too, with the iPhone 13 Pro Max featuring a new Cinematic Mode that has a rack focus and manual focus feature that adds a more professional quality to your shots.
+There are noticeable improvements with video too, with the iPhone 13 Pro Max featuring a Cinematic Mode that has a rack focus and manual focus feature that adds a more professional quality to your shots.
 You can, impressively, also change the focus of a previous recording, which could be game-changing for mobile creators, though will probably be an underused feature for the average casual user.

 iPhone 13 Pro Max vs iPhone 12 Pro Max: power

-It’s no surprise to hear that the iPhone 13 Pro Max (along with its mini, 13, and 13 Pro siblings) is the fastest iPhone ever made, not to mention the most powerful smartphone in the world when it comes to raw specs.
+It’s no surprise to hear that the iPhone 13 Pro Max (along with its mini, 13, and 13 Pro siblings) was – at time of launch – the fastest iPhone ever made, not to mention the most powerful smartphone in the world when it comes to raw specs.

-No other non-Apple smartphone processor comes close to the power offered by the new A15 Bionic chip in the iPhone 13 Pro Max.
-Its new six-core CPU and four high-efficiency cores are 50 per cent faster than the competition, while the new GPU is reportedly 30 per cent faster than rivals.
-A new 16-core Neural Engine also means that machine learning skills are boosted too, unlocking new iOS 15 features like Live Text in Camera and a new 3D Maps navigation feature.
+The iPhone 13 Pro Max's A15 Bionic chip boasts a six-core CPU and four high-efficiency cores which were 50 per cent faster than the competition at time of launch, while the new GPU was 30 per cent faster than rivals.
+A 16-core Neural Engine also means that machine learning skills are boosted too, unlocking iOS features like Live Text in Camera and a 3D Maps navigation feature.

-Compared to the likes of the iPhone 12 Pro Max’s A14 Bionic processor, the gap is likely less, and while the newer handset obviously wins out on raw power, you could happily go another year with the iPhone 12 Pro Max without coming close to feeling that you’re short on power.
+Compared to the likes of the iPhone 12 Pro Max’s A14 Bionic processor, the gap is less, and while the newer handset obviously wins out on raw power, you could happily use the iPhone 12 Pro Max without feeling that you’re short of power.